What Can I Do With a Teaching Degree (Besides Teach)?

 In a traditional teaching job, you would use all these skills to maintain an orderly classroom, lead discussions and work with students on a group and individual basis.
 In other career paths, you’d you employ these skills in a slightly different manner.

 If you’re qualified to teach a certain subject such as art, looking for jobs in a related field could prove worthwhile.
 For example, a museum might hire an art teacher to teach classes to adults and children, and often museums have a staff position available for an educational programming director.
 If you teach math or science, there are other jobs that are more appropriate for you.

 So, if you’re a former teacher who is considering a second career, see what other fields you could work in with an education degree.
 Some additional training may be needed, and you may want to pursue an additional bachelor’s or master’s degree.
 While this isn’t a complete list of potential options, it demonstrates that you may just need to think creatively in your job search.

 Education Roles Outside of the Classroom

-If you love making educating kids but are starting to feel burnt out from teaching, know there are many other rewarding jobs in education that will take you outside of the classroom.
+If you love making educating kids but are starting to feel burnt out from teaching, know there are many other rewarding roles in education that will take you outside of the classroom.
 Consider these options: